fireheadlazzo/pic-tagger-react-ts/server/src/README.md

 The bits that communicate with outside services.
 SQL calls and database connections, Image uploads, pubsub messages, things like that

+# Middlewares

+Holds various middlewares used by the router

 # Router

 Just the router.
 Keep it separate from the main app file because it might get huge.
 Might end up making more than one if theres a need for that